Strixhaven: School of Mages: Reception

 Ash Parrish, for Kotaku, also highlighted that many fans have "spoken out against Magic’s characterization" of the student character Killian Lu due to "the use of tired Asian stereotypes like the hyperfocus on honor and the model minority myth.
 It’s upsetting to see this story crop up during a nationwide spike in anti-Asian hate crimes and so soon after the killings in Atlanta.
 It’s especially upsetting considering Magic already has other Asian characters whose stories center their identities as Asian people but don’t revolve around stereotypes".

-CBR highlighted that "the magecraft ability is arguably Strixhaven's most exciting and flexible keyword of all, and it typically appears on creatures of all colors.
+CBR highlighted that "the magecraft ability is arguably Strixhavens most exciting and flexible keyword of all, and it typically appears on creatures of all colors.
 With all of these cards, casting or copying an instant or sorcery will trigger magecraft, which encourages the player to have plenty of instants and sorceries in their deck. [...]
 Players should note that while Wizards of the Coast is no longer making blocks of Magic sets, it is still possible to make unofficial "blocks."
 The Zendikar Rising, Kaldheim and Strixhaven: School of Mages sets form a very loose three-set block, with the common theme being +1/+1 counters and modal double-faced cards".
 Screen Rant highlighted that "in every Strixhaven booster pack, there is a Mystical Archive card that repurposes a powerful spell from a past set.
 In the physical trading card game, this is simply a nice bonus for certain formats.
 In MTG Arena, the Archive is introducing a pile of new power into its evergreen format, Historic. [...]
 New players cracking into Magic: The Gathering packs will find a lot to like about these spotlight spells, and veteran players will find some old and famously powerful cards to utilize again. [...]
-With reprints like the Mystical Archive and other new sets like the Historical Anthology series, though, MTG Arena's Historic format gets closer and closer to a version of Magic: The Gathering that all players can recognize".
+With reprints like the Mystical Archive and other new sets like the Historical Anthology series, though, MTG Arenas Historic format gets closer and closer to a version of Magic: The Gathering that all players can recognize".